Keyboard shortcuts

 }

-• For cross-platform packages, consider publishing platform-specific optional dependencies (e.g. @myorg/greeter-darwin-arm64) and using an install script to select the right binary.
+files must include index.node.
+For multi-platform packages, publish per-platform optional dependencies (e.g. @myorg/greeter-darwin-arm64) and use an install script to pick the right binary.

 cd generated/node

-For scoped packages, use npm publish --access public.
+For scoped packages, append --access public.
+Consumers then run:

 npm install @myorg/greeter